Sunnyvale Town Center: History

-Demolition and redevelopment
+Mall demolition and redevelopment

+After the enclosed mall closed in 2003, Macy's and Target continued operating independently on the site.
+Officially referred to by the City of Sunnyvale as the "Sunnyvale Town Center Project", a mixed-use, open-air redevelopment was subsequently begun, leaving the property partially active.
+A mixed-use, open-air redevelopment was subsequently begun, leaving the property partially active: a replacement Target store opened and two completed office buildings were occupied by Apple and Nokia, while much of the planned retail and entertainment space remained unfinished.
+In 2016, revised plans abandoned the unfinished two-story retail buildings around Redwood Square, and their steel structures were subsequently removed as the property was transferred to a new development team and rebranded as CityLine Sunnyvale.

 DSMU/DSR took out a loan of $108.8 million from Wachovia Bank; Wachovia was later acquired by Wells Fargo.
 By June 2009, with the mall demolished and Target having been replaced by a new store but the other new buildings incomplete, DSMU/DSR defaulted on the loan.
 Pau said that the decision to default was made by RREEF without his consent.
 After the default, Wells Fargo started foreclosure proceedings.
 A foreclosure auction in August 2011 attracted no bidders, so Wells Fargo took possession of the property itself.
 The bank then attempted to sell the land to another developer, but this attempt was thwarted by a lawsuit from Pau, and further development continued to be stymied by litigation between Pau and Wells Fargo.
 In May 2012, the City of Sunnyvale issued a press release accusing Pau of having filed "delaying lawsuits that have served little purpose other than to hold the project hostage", and claiming that "a nationally-recognized development team was set to come in and finish the project in 2011 ... until the barrage of lawsuits blocked their entry".
 In February 2013, further appeals were filed by both Pau and Wells Fargo; Pau's attorney estimated that the appeals would delay resolution of the case by at least two years.